 - Vegetables: Spinach, cauliflower and broccoli

-As important as CoQ10 is, there’s one more nutrient your heart can’t do without.
-While CoQ10 is vital to powerup your mitochondria, PQQ — or Pyrroloquinoline quinone — has the uncanny ability to create new mitochondria.
+As crucial as CoQ10 is, there’s one more nutrient your heart can’t do without.
+While CoQ10 is vital to power up your mitochondria, PQQ — or Pyrroloquinoline quinone — has the uncanny ability to create new mitochondria.

 In addition to supplementing PQQ, you can also boost it with extreme workouts and calorie restriction.

 Remember, according to Dr. Peteiro, “If it takes you more than one-and-a-half minutes to ascend four flights of stairs, your health is suboptimal, and it would be a good idea to consult a doctor.”